 - Your student account information, which includes all charges, payments and financial aid, can be accessed by logging into PeopleSoft Campus Solutions Student Center.

-- Tuition and fees are due within 10 days of the term start date.
-If they’re not paid by that date, interest will be charged on a daily basis.
+- Tuition and fees are due within 25 days of the term financial aid disbursement date.
+If they’re not paid by that date, interest will be charged.
 The interest rate is the prime rate plus 4%.
 If your account remains unpaid, you will not be allowed to attend class or register for future semesters.
 As long as your account is past due, you will not have access to academic transcripts, be able to have academic credits certified, or receive a diploma at graduation.
 If you leave the university with an outstanding balance, it will be referred to a collection agency and reported to all major credit bureaus.

 - If a check or e-payment posted to your student account is returned by the bank because of insufficient funds or a closed account, the returned payment, along with a $25 returned payment fee, will be charged to your student account.
 You will receive an email notice regarding the returned payment.

 - The preferred method of making payments is electronic payments from your checking or savings account using the routing number and bank account number.
 (We do not accept any debit cards or credit cards online or in our office.)

 - Payments by check should be mailed to:

 Wake Forest School of Medicine